Modelling A (Quake III) Map In Blender

 We’ve now got a 1024 box mesh created using D3Edit to export an OBJ file.
 This is then imported into Blender where the rest of the work is done.
 Everything to do with the terrain mesh itself is done from here on in inside Blender3D.

 How you actually build the model from here on in is up to you and the knowledge you have of the 3D application your using.
-Traditionally modeling starts with an isolated primitive - a 'box' or 'cylinder' for example - but you could just as easily use the template mesh created earlier, it acts as a very useful guide in a number of ways, setting both the bounds of the geometry and as a starting point to physically manipulate.
+Traditionally modelling starts with an isolated primitive – a ‘box’ or ‘cylinder’ for example – but you could just as easily use the template mesh created earlier, it acts as a very useful guide in a number of ways, setting both the bounds of the geometry and as a starting point to physically manipulate.

 Design note: it’s worth pointing out here that it’s best to work in ‘quads’; this may mean the imported template model needs converting from a ‘tris’ (triangle) based mesh to a ‘quad’ (quadratic) based one.
 How this is done will vary from app to app but you’ll need to keep an eye on odd formations when you do this (for Blender see this tutorial for more info) as it’s often the case that certain triangle relationships make the conversion connect the wrong polygons resulting in ‘warped’ quads.